Robaire/MAPLE/maple/data/notes.md

 This should probably be aware of the size of the data generated so it can stop if need be.

 # Two Modules:
+## 1. Data Recorder
-## 1. A way to save data from a simulator run in a standard, archive format (tar.gz)
+A way to save data from a simulator run in a standard, archive format (tar.gz)

 Starting Data
 - [X] Lander Starting Position (in the mock_agent)